gwbres/sp3/README.md

 Interpolate SV position at desired Epoch.
-In order to preserve the high (+/- 1mm precision) for SP3 datasets, we recommend using at least a 9th interpolation order, for a classical SP3 file sampled every 15 minutes.
+In order to preserve the high (+/- 1mm precision) for SP3 datasets, we recommend using at least an interpolation order of 9 for typical SP3 files with 15' epoch intervals.

 The current implementation restricts the interpolatable Epochs at [tmin, tmax] = [(N +1)/2 * τ, T(n-1) - (N +1)/2 * ],